JesyGomez/JesyGomez/README.md

 # 💫 About Me:
-Hello!
+👋 Hello!
 I'm Jesica Gomez, an enthusiastic Software Development student with a special focus on Java and Full Stack technologies.
-I graduated as a Full Stack Java programmer from the University of La Punta, where I gained solid knowledge in web development, databases, and application design.
+I graduated as a Full Stack Java programmer from the Universidad de La Punta, where I gained solid knowledge in web development, databases, and application design among others.
 Additionally, I have completed a course on Angular 17, which allowed me to develop my first e-commerce store.

-Currently, I'm studying Python to continue expanding my skills in the world of software development.
-I'm passionate about learning and constantly growing in the world of technology, so I dedicate time every day to self-study and completing online courses.
-My main goal right now is to transition into the IT industry and contribute my creativity and knowledge to challenging projects.
+Currently, I'm expanding my skills in the world of software development by studying Python and taking an Angular course to complement my knowledge in technologies like Java, HTML, CSS, JavaScript, and ReactJS.
+I am passionate about continuous learning and dedicate time every day to self-study and completing online courses.

+My proactive approach to acquiring new knowledge, combined with my mastery of key technologies, allows me to excel in dynamic environments.

+In addition to my passion for technology, I am also pursuing Languages (English) at the Universidad Nacional del Oeste (UNO).
+My previous experience focuses on administrative roles, where I have developed valuable skills for my professional and personal growth.
+What defines me is my passion for continuous improvement and creative problem-solving.

-I'm excited about the opportunities that the field of technology offers and am eager to tackle new challenges with enthusiasm and determination.
-Connect with me, and together we can explore new possibilities in the world of software development!"
+I am excited about the opportunities in the field of software development and eager to discuss how my knowledge and passion for technology can make a significant contribution.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/jesygomez)